Open-air Museum: Historical Military Equipment Installed on Red Square

 Visitors can see and examine old airplanes, tanks, and trams up close

-An exhibition dedicated to the November 7, 1941 parade has opened on Red Square.
+An exhibition dedicated to the parade of November 7, 1941, has opened on Red Square.
 From 10:00 AM to 10:00 PM daily until November 10, residents and visitors of the capital have the opportunity to learn about the history of aviation, armored vehicles, and urban transport.
-Screens have been installed throughout the area, showing historical films and a reconstructed 1941 parade.
+Screens have been installed throughout the area, broadcasting historical films and a reconstructed parade from 1941.

-A reconstructed 1941 parade will be shown on a large screen, and in the installation of the Khudozhestvenny cinema, which continued to operate during the war years, guests will be able to watch historical films.
+A reconstructed parade from 1941 will be shown on the big screen, and in the installation of the "Khudozhestvenny" cinema, which continued to operate during the war years, guests will be able to watch historical films.

 Sergei Sobyanin, Mayor of Moscow

-Recreated houses that were built in 1941 will be equipped with multimedia screens that mimic windows and mini-scenes.
-This will allow visitors to convey the atmosphere of those times and tell and show the stories of people and events in detail.
+Recreated houses that were built in 1941 will be equipped with multimedia screens imitating windows and mini-scenes.
+This will allow conveying the atmosphere of those times and telling and showing the stories of people and events in detail.

-The open-air museum can be visited free of charge.
+The open-air museum can be visited for free.

-Earlier, the last Russian An-22 "Antei" was sent to the Museum of Military Equipment.
-It was developed by the design bureau of Oleg Antonov.
+Earlier, the last Russian An-22 "Antei" was sent to the museum of military equipment.
+It was developed in the design bureau of Oleg Antonov.
 This aircraft is designed to transport heavy and oversized military equipment and personnel over long distances.
 It can deliver cargo both by parachute and by landing.

-Military delegations from 83 countries will take part in the Army-2024 forum
+Military delegations from 83 states will take part in the "Army-2024" forum

-UAV scouts, satellites, missiles: what Roscosmos is showing at the Army-2024 forum
+UAV scouts, satellites, missiles: what is shown in the exposition of Roscosmos at the "Army-2024" forum

 Now on home